Summary: Rhetoric is the art of persuasion,

 Sometimes a tool becomes so important to us, it’s impossible to imagine not having it.
 I tend to think of shoes, my pocket knife, and my car that way.
-For others it might be their phone or laptop.
+For others, it might be their phone or laptop.
 But all of us know of a tool that becomes quintessential to who we are because of how it increases our capacity to be human.
-The longer I’ve taught public speaking, the more integral the rhetoric/dialectic distinction has become to me.
+I’ve taught research, writing, and public speaking for 10 years now, and the distinction between rhetoric and dialectic has become such a tool for me.

 Rhetoric and dialectic are distinct forms and even methods of communication, and as such should be distinguished.
 Here is a summary definition of each:

-Some people, because they lack logical training or have a short attention span, cannot be convinced of the truth by careful argument.
-Therefore, instead of careful argumentation, inference from commonly accepted principles must be used.
-These commonly accepted principles do not strictly have to be true.
-While I think that Aristotle is right when he says that rhetoric with some basis in truth is more persuasive, the problem is that many who know the truth are not good at putting it rhetorically.
-The fact of the matter is that in practice, the more vaguely positive something sounds, the persuasive it can be to large crowds because people will fill such terms in with their own meanings.
-Rhetorical principles typically just have to be emotionally engaging, easily memorized, and easily convertible with reference to their meanings.
+In practice, the more vaguely positive something sounds, the more persuasive it can be to large crowds because people will fill such terms in with their own meanings.
+Rhetorical principles or premises typically just have to be emotionally engaging, easily memorized, and easily convertible with reference to their meanings.
 In American political rhetoric, some of the commonly used and emotionally engaging principles are things like:

 - Terrorists are scary.